Table of contents

 Who it's for: The platform is best for designers and creative teams who want to transform prototypes into real iOS and Android apps without coding.

-Although I have limited Figma experience, I still tested Bravo Studio’s design-to-app workflow most.
+Although I have limited Figma experience, I still spent the most time testing Bravo Studio's design-to-app workflow.
 Importing a Figma design and instantly seeing it take shape as a functional mobile app was a smooth experience.

 Key Features

-• Native mobile app publishing: With Bravo, you can publish apps to both the iOS App Store and Google Play Store.
-Your apps can reach mobile users directly, ideal if you want a client-facing app.
+- Native mobile app publishing: With Bravo, you can publish apps to both the iOS App Store and Google Play Store.
+Your apps can reach mobile users directly, which is ideal if you want a client-facing app.

 Pros